DBRepo-Project/dbrepo/CONTRIBUTING.md

 DBRepo welcomes contributions from the community.
 Whether you report a bug, improve documentation, add tests, or work on a feature, your contribution helps improve the repository for data in databases.

 Please read this guide before starting work.
-It explains how we use GitHub issues and pull requests, how to set up a local development environment, and what we expect from contributions.
+It explains how we use issues and pull requests, how to set up a local development environment, and what we expect from contributions.

 ## Code of conduct

 Be respectful, constructive, and professional in all project spaces.
 We want DBRepo to be a welcoming project for contributors with different backgrounds, experience levels, and institutional contexts.
+To achieve this, we ask all contributors and maintainers to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Development process